25 Ways to Turn Off the Chatter in Your Head About Food

 Phone a Friend

 When your cravings are controlling you, grab your spouse, significant other, or friend-with-benefits and get busy!
-"It sounds odd, but sex boosts dopamine and serotonin and will occupy your brain for 20 minutes—the time you need to readjust your thinking pattern and release all those feel good chemicals into your body in lieu of the bad foods," says Dr. Estes.
-If you're not really in the mood, then get some inspiration from these 20 Best Foods for Your Libido.
+“It sounds odd, but sex boosts dopamine and serotonin and will occupy your brain for 20 minutes—the time you need to readjust your thinking pattern and release all those feel-good chemicals into your body in lieu of the bad foods,” says Dr. Estes.
+If you’re not really in the mood, then get some inspiration from these best foods to increase your sex drive.